quantumlib/Stim/doc/result_formats.md

 containing the bits from the last measurement result, and then starts over again with data from the next 64 shots (if there are more).

-The shots are stored by byte order then significance order.
+The shots are stored by byte order then significant order.
 The first shot's data goes into the least significant bit of the first byte of each 8 byte group.
+When the number of shots is not a multiple of 64, the bits corresponding to the missing shots are always zero.

-This format requires the number of shots to be a multiple of 64.
+This format requires the reader to know the number of bits in each shot.
 This format requires the reader to know the number of shots that were taken.

 This format is generally more tedious to work with, but useful for achieving good performance on data processing tasks